KeoniM/NFL_Scraper/README.md

 # NFL_Scraper
 **NFL_Scraper** is a web scraping tool designed to extract publicly available data from NFL.com.
-This tool enables users to efficiently gather information about NFL games, including scores and play-by-play breakdowns.
+This tool enables users to efficiently gather information about NFL games, including scores and play-by-play breakdowns.Notably, it highlights the web elements from which data is being scraped, providing visual feedback during operation.

 ## Project Goal